-I’m a physicist and computer scientist (among other things).
+I’m a physicist and computer scientist, among other things.
 After thirty years in industry, working at every level from individual technical contributor to senior vice president, I now write full-time.
-Mostly I write science fiction and techno-thrillers, now and again throwing in a straight science or technology article.
+I write science fiction, techno-thrillers, and (less often) popular science.

 The long version